eliaskrainski/INLAtools/README.md

 Kronecker product method that creates a new model from multiple cgeneric models.
 It also works with the rgeneric, the R version of the cgeneric intended to easy try implementation of new GMRF models.
-The Kronecker between two cgeneric models was used in Sterrantino et. al. (2024)
-<doi:10.1007/s10260-025-00788-y>, and can be used to build the
-spatio-temporal intrinsic interaction models [Knorr-Held (2000)](https://onlinelibrary.wiley.com/doi/10.1002/1097-0258%2820000915/30%2919%3A17/18%3C2555%3A%3AAID-SIM587%3E3.0.CO%3B2-%23) for what the needed constraints are automatically set.
+The Kronecker between two cgeneric models can be used to build the spatio-temporal intrinsic interaction models [Knorr-Held (2000)](https://onlinelibrary.wiley.com/doi/10.1002/1097-0258%2820000915/30%2919%3A17/18%3C2555%3A%3AAID-SIM587%3E3.0.CO%3B2-%23) for what the needed constraints are automatically set as in the example below.

 ## Installation